David & Carolyn Crow

 LEFT US Apr 18, 2020

-Baku was an American Akita or Akita Inu, a breed originally from Japan, and we are extremely grateful to been welcomed as members of “his” pack.
+Baku was an American Akita or Akita Inu, a breed originally from Japan, and we are extremely grateful to have been accepted as members of “his” pack.

 Akita’s are an alert but discerning breed.
 They do not react without reason so with one in the house you know you will always sleep easy – hence Baku as a name was appropriate.

-Baku was admitted to hospital during the Covid lockdowns with what turned out be pancreatitis due to a massive bacterial infection.
-It then impacted on his lungs with him needing to be put on oxygen.
-The team at the Animal Referral Centre in Albany fought for nearly 24 hours to try and save him but in the end his big heart called enough and he slipped away before we could get there.
+During the COVID lockdowns, Baku was rushed to hospital with what turned out to be pancreatitis caused by a severe bacterial infection.
+It soon affected his lungs, and he needed oxygen.
+The team at the Animal Referral Centre in Albany fought for nearly 24 hours to save him, but in the end his big heart had had enough.
+He slipped away before we could get there.

-Anyone who has shared their lives with an Akita will understand how special they are; they are much more than a dog.
-They are intelligent individuals with the relationship being a complicated partnership.
-To be considered a member of their pack by them is an honour, to be considered their equal is truly special.
+Anyone who has shared their life with an Akita will understand how special they are—they’re so much more than a dog.
+They’re intelligent, independent souls, and loving one is a complicated kind of partnership.
+To be accepted as part of their pack is an honour; to be regarded as their equal is something truly special.

 Baku, bug, buddy, buggerku, thank you for all that you gave and the truly special memories we have of our time together.
 We know you would be upset to know how your passing has made us feel but we can’t help it.